dgochenour/vilt_java/README.md

   -  Speed up the writer so that we are actually hitting the deadlines...
 500ms
   -  Add code in publisher to wait for acknowledgements
     - discuss the delay and then fix in QoS

+Session #04

+ - Modify the Subscriber-code listener ShapeTypeExtendedListener.on_data_available()
+    - use shapes demo to publish a new instance (like BLUE squares)
+        - the DataReader listener should report this
+    - subsequent samples from the same instance will not cause the banner to print, but new instnaces will

+Session #05

+ - No changes

+Session #06

+ -